mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 ![error-js-prod.png]({{ site.baseurl }}/images/2021-4-16/error-js-prod.png)

+See [Vaadin - Troubleshooting the Browser](../Vaadin-troubleshooting-browser/) for more tips on troubleshooting JavaScript, e.g. to deobfuscate the JavaScript stacktrace.

 ## Which one to override for customized error handling?

 Both.
 Usually the `ErrorHandler` shows a Dialog or a Notification while the error